Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse: Summary and Conclusions

 In the reverse driving scenario, i.e. following an interaction pulse from the immiscible to the miscible phase we again capture two distinct dynamical regimes, depending on the modulation frequency.
 For small driving frequencies, the mixture transits consecutively in time from the immiscible to the miscible phase according to the modulation of the impurity-bath coupling.
 In the time interval that the system lies into its immiscible phase, the impurities reside in a superposition of their lowest-lying effective potential eigenstates.
-For larger modulation frequencies dark-bright soliton pairs are generated within the MF framework possessing a larger oscillation frequency compared to the previous driving scenario.
+For larger modulation frequencies DB soliton pairs are generated within the MF framework possessing a larger oscillation frequency compared to the previous driving scenario.
 Incorporating correlations, the impurities perform a breathing motion, whose frequency is in good agreement with the one predicted by their effective potential.
+We also argue that the dynamical response of the mixture can be well described within the MF approximation only at early evolution times, a result that becomes more pronounced for an increasing modulation frequency where correlation effects are more enhanced.
 Furthermore, it is found that a multitude of excited eigenstates of their effective potential participate in the dynamics.
 Regarding the bosonic bath, two small density dips are nucleated, originating from the splitting of the spontaneously generated quantum DB soliton pairs, which are symmetric with respect to the trap center and are almost stable throughout the time-evolution.
 These dips split the bath into two incoherent parts featuring two-body anticorrelations.

 The role of different impurity particle numbers and impurity-impurity interactions is also explored.
 It is found that for weak repulsions, the impurities are mainly trapped by the bath around the trap center, occupying predominantly the ground state of their effective potential.
 This behavior is especially pronounced for two non-interacting particles.
 By increasing the impurity-impurity interactions or their particle number, weak amplitude emitted density humps form and oscillate between the edges of the cloud of the bath and the trap center.
 They also exhibit a dispersion within the bath density, mostly for strong repulsions.
 In particular, when driving the impurity-bath interactions from the immiscible to the miscible phase, it is showcased that the impurities perform a breathing motion with the same prominent frequency regardless of their inherent repulsion.